MicrosoftDocs/power-automate-docs/articles/process-mining-transform.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Merge columns selection.](media/process-mining-transform/merge-columns.png "Merge columns selection")

-1. (Optional) Select a separator from the dropdown.
+1. (Optional) Select a separator from the dropdown list.
 Alternatively, you can select **none**.

-1. Change the name (or make a note of the default name that's generated), so you can select it when mapping to case ID.
+1. Change the name (or make a note of the default name that's generated), so you can select it when mapping to a case ID.

 ## Map data